Career Development Grants Application Instructions

 - Doctoral coursework or dissertations

 Career Development Grants are not open to previous recipients of any AAUW national fellowship or grant (not including branch or local awards or Community Action Grants).
-Members and officers of the AAUW Board of Directors are not eligible to apply for fellowships and grant awards.
-AAUW staff or volunteers with decision-making authority who wish to apply for an award must recuse themselves from the decision-making process.
+Members of the AAUW Board of Directors, committees, panels, task forces, and staff, including current interns, are not eligible to apply for AAUW’s fellowships and grants.
+A person holding a current award is eligible for election or appointment to boards, committees, panels, and task forces.

 Criteria for Selection and Application Review